By Deborah Jeanne Sergeant

 4. Maple syrup.
 Most people love it but consider it a special treat because of its price.
 With its bevy of minerals (even calcium!) as an all-natural sweetener, maple syrup represents a very healthful food.
 I’ve found that shopping at a maple farm’s store can offer a wider variety of decorative glass bottles and even seasonal containers instead of the taupe plastic jug or plain glass bottle.

 5. Tea or coffee.
 Both beverages offer antioxidants.
 But among teas, white tea has the most, followed by green and then black.
 Fruit tea is usually made with a black tea base.
 Some herbal teas purport to support the immune system’s health.
-Many stores sell tea or coffee packaged nicely.
+Many stores sell coffee or wholesale iced tea packaged nicely.
 Or, as with the fruit, choose a few varieties and package them up yourself.
 As a nice touch, include a set of nice mugs in a style appealing to the recipient or accessories like a tea cozy or a French press and grinder.

 6. Community supported agriculture membership.
 Also known as a CSA, this membership gives your recipient a share of a local farmer’s freshly harvested crops all summer and fall.
 Some also offer winter shares, which tend to include more root crops.
 That should expand the recipient’s produce consumption, since most CSAs offer a vast array of fruits and vegetables.
 Some CSAs include items like eggs, honey and meat.
 Before you purchase, make sure that the pick-up location — which may or may not be on the farm — is close enough to your recipient.